 “During this whole time period, the other thing we were doing was lobbying, we were trying to change the law in-house,” Entwistle said.
 “We went to Sacramento and put bills on the governor's desk, which he vetoed, and that's what led to us going out and collecting signatures for Proposition 215.”

-Once the initiative made it on the state ballot in 1996, the federal government finally took notice of the Buyers Club and arrested Peron for possession and transportation of marijauna on Oct.
+Once the initiative made it onto the state ballot in 1996, the federal government finally took notice of the club and arrested Peron for possession and transportation of marijuana on Oct.
 11, 1996.

-“That's when the shit hit the fan,” Entwistle Jr. explained.
-“What they did was, they decided that the best way to keep Prop 215 from passing was to make the author of the initiative look like a criminal.
+“That's when the shit hit the fan,” Entwistle explained.
+“They decided that the best way to keep Prop 215 from passing was to make the author of the initiative look like a criminal.
 So they went and busted Dennis and closed down the club.”

 “It started out as a eulogy for Jonathan and wound up to be a worldwide movement,” Peron said in the 2015 interview with KNTV.

-Peron played a paramount role in the marijuana movement, but he was far from the only LGBTQ figure to contribute to the medical marijuana cause.
-Other gay and lesbian activists, many of whom were associated with Peron, were also instrumental in helping medical patients access cannabis and advocating for the passage of Proposition 215.
+Peron and Rathbun played paramount roles in the marijuana movement, but they were far from the only LGBTQ+ figures to contribute to the medical marijuana cause.
+Other activists, many of whom were associated with Peron, were also instrumental in helping medical patients access cannabis, advocating for the passage of California's Proposition 215, and continuing the fight today.

 Dr. Donald Abrams

-Dr. Donald Abrams, an integrative oncologist at the University of San Francisco, was one of the first researchers to study the interaction between marijuana and AIDS.
-After meeting in 1994, Abrams collaborated with Rick Doblin, the founder of the Multidisciplinary Association for Psychedelic Studies (MAPS), to outline a research project that would demonstrate the medicinal benefits of cannabis.
-The initial proposal was rejected by the National Institute of Drug Abuse (NIDA), but after tweaking it into a “safety assessment study,” Abrams received approval along with a $978,000 grant.
+Dr. Donald Abrams, an integrative oncologist at the University of San Francisco, was one of the first researchers to study the relationship between cannabis and AIDS.
+After meeting Rick Doblin, the founder of the Multidisciplinary Association for Psychedelic Studies (MAPS), Abrams collaborated with him in 1994 on a research project to demonstrate the medicinal benefits of cannabis.
+The initial proposal was rejected by the National Institute of Drug Abuse, but after tweaking it into a safety assessment study, Abrams received approval and a $978,000 grant.

 “If you want to make the point that someone is acting unreasonably, you got to have some concrete points, and Donald Abrams was really good at that,” he explained.
 “That helped set the stage for what was to come.”

-Part of a direct descendant from Peron's advocacy tree, Paul Scott operated a medical marijuana collective in Southern California called the Inglewood Wellness Center from 1999 to 2013.
-Similar to the San Francisco Buyers Club, this collective helped numerous AIDS and cancer patients gain access to medical cannabis, and also provided support groups for terminally ill patients to cope.
-Scott, who is African-American, also founded L.A.'s Black Gay Pride organization and was the Los Angeles County Commissioner on HIV and AIDS from 2002 to 2008.
+Paul Scott was a student of and fellow grower with Peron at Big Top Farm so it was natural for him to follow in Peron's advocacy footsteps.
+After the San Francisco Cannabis Buyers Club was shuttered, Scott, who understood the ravages of HIV/AIDS and its treatment personally, joined the board of one of its first replacements, the Oakland Cannabis Buyers Club.
+He also founded the Inglewood Wellness Center in 1999 and ran it until 2013.
+Similar to the San Francisco Buyers Club, this collective helped numerous AIDS and cancer patients gain access to medical cannabis, and also provided support groups for terminally ill patients in Inglewood, California, home to a mostly Black population.
+Scott also helped found the Los Angeles Black Gay Pride Association and was the LA County Commissioner on HIV and AIDS from 2002 to 2008.

 Another important figure on the scene at the time was Scott Imler, who operated a Santa Cruz-based medical marijuana collective of his own.
-In 1992, Imler was convinced by Peron, his close friend, to file an initiative similar to Prop P in Santa Cruz called Measure A, which ended up passing and becoming the second local medical marijuana initiative approved in the state.
+In 1992 Imler was convinced by Peron, his close friend, to work with Corral, Tischler, and others on Measure A, which became the Santa Cruz Medical Marijuana Initiative, the second local legislation of its kind approved in California.

-Through the story of Peron and fellow activists of that era, it's easy to see how LGBTQ rights and cannabis legalization have become so strongly intertwined.
-Not only did both movements start around the same time and strive to squash long-held social stigmas, but it was the AIDS epidemic that helped pave the way for medical marijuana and reshaped the way we see cannabis today.
+Through the story of Peron and fellow activists then and now, it's easy to see how LGBTQ+ rights and cannabis legalization have become so strongly intertwined.
+Not only did both movements start around the same time and strive to squash long-held social stigmas, but it was advocacy in response to the AIDS epidemic that paved the way for medical marijuana and reshaped the way we see cannabis today.

 Featured image illustrated by David Lozada/Weedmaps